cliffbekar/dynamic_deterrence/README.md

 # Replication Materials for "A Dynamic Theory of Deterrence"

-Matlab and Python Code for
+Repository contains both Matlab and Python Code that will allow replication of results and figures.